 If you’ll be completing a general job assessment test, try taking a few practice personality assessment quizzes online (such as the Myers-Briggs personality test).
 By learning a bit more about your personal and professional behavioral traits, you’ll go into the job assessment confident and knowledgeable about your abilities.

-If you’re being tested in a specific area, be sure to review the basic concepts and seek out practice quizzes online.
+If you’re being tested in a specific area, be sure to review the basic concepts and research practice quizzes online.
 Many practice quizzes are readily available in math, grammar, spelling or literacy.

 2. Taking The Test

 On a general job assessment test, try to answer all questions as honestly and consistently as possible.
 Remember, job assessment tests often ask similar questions a number of times to measure whether or not you’re being sincere.

 Read all questions carefully.
 The most common mistake people make on any type of exam or test is misreading questions or failing to properly follow instructions.
 Don’t let your nerves get the best of you.
 Take your time and ensure that you fully comprehend what’s being asked.

 Consider the organization as you respond to job assessment questions.
 When possible, try to align your answers with the company’s corporate style.

 After you’ve completed the job assessment(s), make a few notes for yourself.
 This will allow you to speak knowledgeably about the job assessment process with your potential employer.
 Demonstrating that you took the test seriously will show them your commitment to the position.